 A.3.3) Many problems involving subtraction can be considered one of the following types: take-away, comparison, and missing addend.
-Describe what might be meant by each of those types.
+Write a "word problem" illustrating each of these types.

 A.3.
 PLAYING WITH BLOCKS

 A.3.4) Here is a standard subtraction algorithm: